stanislav-chekmenev/debugging-dl-models/pycharm_debugging/debugger_tutorial.md

     - For example, type 'Dense' in classes and you can go immediately to the place where the class for keras Dense() layer is defined.
 - Shift+Ctrl+Backspace - move through the list of the most recent change points

-- Shift+Ctrl+F8 - view and manage all breakpoints
+- Shift+Ctrl+F8 - view and manage all breakpoints and their settings
 - Shift+F9 - run debugger for the selected script
 - Shift+F10 - run the selected script